Hå: General information

 The parish of Haa was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 In 1894, the municipality of Haa was dissolved and divided into two new municipalities: Nærbø (population: 1,806) and Varhaug (population: 1,801).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the municipality of Hå was recreated by merging of the neighboring municipalities of Nærbø (population: 3,926), Varhaug (population: 3,454), and Ogna (population: 1,470).
-In local politics, the divisions between the three previous municipalities are very visible.
+In local politics, the divisions between the three previous municipalities remain very visible.